abelcarreras/DynaPhoPy/README.md

 Software to calculate crystal microscopical anharmonic properties from molecular dynamics using the normal-mode-decomposition technique.
 VASP or LAMMPS codes can be used to calculate MD.
-PHONOPY code is used to obtain harmonic eigenvalues.
+PHONOPY code is used to obtain harmonic phonon modes.

 Installation instructions
 ---------------------------------------------------------